Formation of Galactic Disks I: Why Did the Milky Way's Disk Form Unusually Early?: Methods

 \subsection{Analysis}

 In this subsection, we briefly outline the key choices and definitions used in our analysis.

-\emph{Spatial selection of stellar particles.} In what follows, we will use the chemistry and kinematics of stellar particles from TNG50 to investigate the imprint of galactic disk formation in chemo-kinematic data of MW stars using the results of \citetalias{bk22} as an observational reference.
-This observational sample of nearby stars extends $\sim 3$ kpc away from the Sun, and therefore, for each MW-like TNG50 galaxy, we select in-situ stars within a range of galactocentric $R = 5\text{--}11$ kpc and distance from the disk midplane of $|z| < 3$ kpc.
+\emph{Spatial selection of stellar particles.} In what follows, we will use the chemistry and kinematics of stellar particles from TNG50 to investigate the imprint of galactic disk formation in the chemokinematic data of MW stars, using the results of \citetalias{bk22} as an observational reference.
+This observational sample of nearby stars extends $\sim 3$ kpc away from the Sun, and therefore, for each MW-like TNG50 galaxy, we select in situ stars within a range of galactocentric $R = 5\text{--}11$ kpc and a distance from the disk midplane of $|z| < 3$ kpc.

-\emph{In-situ stars selection.} While stellar metallicities serve to identify generally old stellar populations, stars brought by galaxy mergers introduce significant scatter into this identification, as they are typically formed in lower metallicity environments.
-To include only in-situ stars in our analysis, we select stars that were formed within 30 comoving kiloparsecs from the main progenitor.
+\emph{Selection of in situ stars.} While stellar metallicities serve to identify generally old stellar populations, stars brought by galaxy mergers introduce significant scatter into this identification, as they are typically formed in lower-metallicity environments.
+To include only in situ stars in our analysis, we select stars that were formed within 30 comoving kiloparsecs from the main progenitor.

 \emph{Metallicity calibration.} Assumptions about metal yields and stellar evolution models constitute one of the key uncertainties for predicting metallicity distributions in galaxy simulations.
-To mitigate this problem, we recalibrate the metallicities of stellar particles selected above to exactly match the cumulative distribution function (CDF) of [Fe/H] reported in \citetalias{bk22} using a method analogous to abundance matching.
-This calibration preserves the original order of stellar metallicities produced in TNG50 and only rescales their values.
-The resulting distribution of [Fe/H] and age--metallicity relation are shown in Figure~\ref{fig:CDF-FeH-age}.
-In Appendix~\ref{app:metallicity}, we also compare our results with other choices for metallicity calibration, specifically, the raw [Fe/H] predicted in TNG50 and constant shift used in \citetalias{bk22}.
-In particular, we show that the location and sharpness of the spin-up feature are sensitive to this choice, while the main results remain qualitatively unchanged.
+To mitigate this problem, we recalibrate the metallicities of the stellar particles selected above to exactly match the cumulative distribution function (CDF) of [Fe/H] reported in \citetalias{bk22} using a method analogous to abundance matching.
+This calibration preserves the original order of the stellar metallicities produced in TNG50 and only rescales their values.
+The resulting distribution of [Fe/H] and the age--metallicity relation are shown in Figure~\ref{fig:CDF-FeH-age}.
+In Appendix~\ref{app:metallicity}, we also compare our results with other choices for metallicity calibration, specifically the raw [Fe/H] predicted in TNG50 and the constant shift used in \citetalias{bk22}.
+In particular, we show that raw [Fe/H] exhibit shallower CDFs than observed in the MW, implying a larger relative abundance of low-metallicity stars.
+Our calibration, therefore, effectively leads to earlier enrichment compared to the raw TNG50 results, which pushes the spin-up feature to $\sim 0.1\text{--}0.2$ dex higher [Fe/H] and makes this transition sharper.